CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Instance

-Given an experiment specification in R1, we can generate a pair of metrics through following steps:

-\begin{enumerate}[noitemsep, label={(\arabic*)}] \item Split dataset.
-We first split dataset randomly into a training and a test set with a 70/30 ratio. \item Clean dataset.
-We clean the error in the training set and test set with the specific cleaning methods.
-To avoid the data leakage problem, all statistics needed for data cleaning, such as mean and standard deviation, are computed only on the training set and used to clean both training and test set. \item Training ML models.
-If the scenario is BD, we train two ML models, one on dirty training set and one on clean training set.
-If the scenario is CD, we only train one ML model on the clean training set.
-We tune hyper-parameters of ML models using random search and 5-fold cross validation. \item Evaluating ML models.
-If the scenario is BD, we evaluate two ML models (one trained on a dirty training set, anther trained on a clean training set) on the clean test set to get a pair of metrics.
-If the scenario is CD, the model trained on clean training set will be evaluated on dirty test set and clean test set respectively to get a pair of metrics.
-The evaluation metric is selected based on class imbalance.
-For class-imbalanced datasets (i.e., KDD and Credit), we use F1 score to evaluate the performance of models but for all the other datasets, we use accuracy as the evaluation metric. \end{enumerate}
+Given an experiment specification $s_1$ in $R1$, we can generate a pair of performance metrics through following steps: \begin{enumerate}[noitemsep, leftmargin=*, label={(\arabic*)}] \item \textbf{Splitting dataset.} We split the dataset in $s_1$ randomly into a training and a test set with a 70/30 ratio. \item \textbf{Performing data cleaning.} We clean the error type given in $s_1$ in both the training set and the test set, using the cleaning algorithm defined in $s_1$.
+To avoid any data leakage, all statistics necessary for data cleaning, such as mean, are computed only on the training set, and are used to clean both the training and the test set. \item \textbf{Training ML models.} If the scenario is BD in $s_1$, we train two ML models, one on the original dirty training set and one on cleaned training set.
+If the scenario is CD, we only need to train one ML model on the cleaned training set.
+We perform hyper-parameter tunings using standard random search and 5-fold cross validation. \item \textbf{Evaluating ML models.} If the scenario is BD in $s_1$, we evaluate the two ML models on the cleaned test set to get a pair of performance metrics.
+If the scenario is CD, we evaluate the one model on the dirty test set and the clean test set, respectively, to get a pair of performance metrics.
+We use the classification accuracy as the metric on all datasets, except for the class-imbalanced datasets (e.g. Credit) for which we use F1 score as the metric. \end{enumerate}

-For experiment specifications in $R2$, the difference is that we train various ML models at step (3) and select the model with the best validation accuracy from cross validation as the model evaluated in step (4).
-For R3, in addition to model selection, we use various cleaning methods to clean dataset at step (2) and select the cleaning method resulting in the best validation accuracy.
-At step (4), the test set cleaned by the best cleaning method is used to evaluate the best model.

-\begin{exmp} We take the specifications in Table \ref{example_outlier} as an example to show how to generate one metric pair for each specification.
+Given an experiment specification $s_2$ in $R2$ without a specific model, we perform the same four steps with the following modification for Step (3).
+We train all seven ML models (c.f.
+Section~\ref{sec:cleanml_models}) and select the model with the best validation accuracy from cross validation.
+The selected model is then used to obtain a pair of metrics in Step (4).

+Given an experiment specification $s_3$ in $R3$ without a specific model and a specific cleaning method, we try all available cleaning methods (c.f.
+Section~\ref{sec:cleanml_cleaning_attributes}) for the error type given in $s_3$ to clean dataset at Step (2).
+We will select the cleaning method and the ML model that has the best validation accuracy in Step (3).
+The selected model and cleaning method is then used to obtain a pair of metrics in Step (4).